septillion-git/FadeLed/README.md

 You can also view the documentation via [GitHub HTML Preview](https://htmlpreview.github.io/?https://github.com/septillion-git/FadeLed/blob/v1.4.0/doc/index.html).

 This documentation is powered by [Doxygen](http://www.doxygen.org/) and thus fully extracted from the source files.
-This readme.md is also used as Main Page.
+This README.md is also used as Main Page.

 ##FAQ

-###My led doesn't fade nice/all the time!
+###My LED doesn't fade nice/all the time!
 Check to see if `FadeLed::update()` is called regularly.
 So you should **not** use blocking code!
 The `loop()` should run freely.
 The biggest example of blocking code is the `delay()` function.
 (See [Blink without delay](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay) how to fix that.)
 But also other functions can block like `Serial.readBytesUntil()`, `Serial.parseInt()` or other functions that just wait until something happens.

 ###Nothing happens!